ConstantJoe/LEACH-in-C/README.md

 	Implement a proper wireless propagation model.
 As of now it is assumed all messages reach their destination.

-	Move files to separate folders - /network, /energy, and /leach, with headers and source files separated within.

 	Visualisation of results

-	Later, convert to a version that can be ran on Contiki
+	Later, convert to a version that can be ran on Contiki OS (and so simulated using Cooja)